filtoor/cnft-spam-filter/README.md

 # cnft-spam-filter

-An open-source, lightweight, and portable spam classifier for cNFTs on Solana.
+An open-source, lightweight, and portable spam classifier for cNFTs on Solana with 96% accuracy.

 Can run anywhere that webassembly runs: on a server, in a lambda function, and *even running entirely in your browser*: